Home » money » Safer online shopping – what to look out for

 Will the credit card issuer protect you?

-Remember, you do not have the same protection if you pay by a debit or charge card.
-You may have some extra protection if you make payment using a credit card, even if you have only used your card to pay a deposit.
 If you have a claim against the seller for breach of contract or misrepresentation – for example if goods were not supplied, were not as described or were faulty – you may also have a claim against your credit card issuer.
 This could also be useful if the seller goes out of business.

 For a number of years there has been disagreement on whether credit card issuers are liable for claims involving cross-border transactions.
 Major card issuers do not accept any liability in those circumstances, but most of them have indicated that they will meet such claims on a voluntary basis, but only up to the amount of credit provided.